sigdelsanjog/sigdelsanjog/README.md

 ## Namaste From Nepal 🙏🙏🙏
 :raised_hands::raised_hands::raised_hands: Always open to collaborate on Open Source Projects.
 Feel free to connect/write to me with your prject ideas.
 We will take it forward with a coffee talk or a virtual meet!:raised_hands::raised_hands::raised_hands:

-- :computer:🛠⚙️ Project Manager, Previously DevOps Engineer at Cotiviti, Nepal
+- :computer:🛠⚙️ Product/Project Manager, Previously DevOps Engineer at Leapfrog Technology, and Cotiviti, Nepal
 - :books: CSIT, BIM Lecturer, NIST College, Banepa(Contract Based).
 - :mortar_board:✨ Computer Science Alumni From Kathmandu University(BSc.
 CS, MTect.IT).
 - 🌱 Love Python.
 Currently Working on Django Projects and learning Flutter.